artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### Relay

 Relay is what makes working in our React Native app shine.
-It is a library that allows a component to describe the fragments of a networking request it would need to render.
-Relay would then look through your component hierarchy, take all the networking fragments, make a single GraphQL request and handle passing in the API fragments as [props](#props).
+It is a library that allows a component to describe small chunks of a networking request it would need to render.
+Relay would then look through your component hierarchy, take all the networking fragments, make a single GraphQL request for all the data.
+Once it has the data, Relay passes in the response as [props](#props) to all of the components in the tree.

 This means you can throw away a significant amount of glue code.